loucasa/notes-to-self-and-anyone-else/README.md

   ```
 - Invoking the API Gateway to ensure the API endpoint responds with all headers to OPTIONS requests and at least with `Access-Control-Allow-Origin` to the the actual API request and with a 200 HTTP response status code.

+### Testing
 - Curl allows you to quckly check if headers are present as a good first step but does not fully similate a browser where preflight check is involved and also the origin header set by the browser:
 `curl -i -X OPTIONS -H "Origin: http://foo.com" -H 'Access-Control-Request-Method: GET' https://my.api/path`
 - Online tools like this [cors-tester](https://cors-error.dev/cors-tester/) really helped too
+- A useful command to start a python local file system web server for testing:
+`python -m http.server`

 ### Lessons
 - I found it necessary to include the `Origin` and `Access-Control-Request-Method` to get the AWS Gateway to return the headers
 - I had to enable Cors on the API Gateway with '*' for each header value except for `Access-Control-Allow-Methods` which only seemed to work if I explicitly select all the methods